moanan/recipe/README.md

   hexo_maupassant"
 ```

-You can then run all hexo commands as you normally would with the caveat that the container ***can only see the current directory or any of its children***. i.e. don't run commands like `hexo init ../../my-new-blog`
+You can then run all hexo (now `hexo_m`) commands as you normally would with the caveat that the container ***can only see the current directory or any of its children***. i.e. don't run commands like `hexo init ../../my-new-blog`

 Port | Desc
 --- | ---